wendyverdonk93/docs/content/account/multisafepay-account/processing-refunds.md

 {{< /details >}}

-- For general questions about refunds, email the Support Team at <support@multisafepay.com>
+For any questions, email the Support Team at <support@multisafepay.com>
-- For questions about processing refunds in your MultiSafepay account, email the Integration Team at <integration@multisafepay.com>